 Although parallel language recognition by (O)CAs has been studied for more than a quarter of a century some important questions are still open.
-In particular, only little is known of proper inclusions in the time hierarchy.
-Most of the early languages known not to be real-time but linear-time OCA-languages are due to the fact that every unary real-time OCA-language is regular [4].
-In [9] and [10] a method has been shown that allows proofs of non-acceptance for non-unary languages in real-time OCAs.
+In particular, only little is known about proper inclusions in the time hierarchy.
+Most of the early languages known not to be real-time but linear-time OCA-languages are due to the fact that every unary real-time OCA-language is regular [3].
+In [10] and [9] a method has been shown that allows proofs of non-acceptance for non-unary languages in real-time OCAs.
 Utilizing these ideas the non-closure of real-time OCA-languages under concatenation could be shown.

 Since for separating the complexity classes in question there are no other general algebraic methods available, specific languages as potential candidates are of particular interest.
-In [5] several positive results have been presented.
-Surprisingly, so far there was only one inclusion known to be strict in the time hierarchy from real-time to exponential-time.
+In [4] several positive results have been presented.
+Surprisingly, so far there was only one inclusion in the time hierarchy from real-time to exponential-time known to be strict.
 It is the inclusion between real-time and linear-time languages.
-In [2] the existence of a non-real-time OCA-language that is acceptable in $n + \log(n)$ -time has been proved yielding a lower upper bound for the strict inclusion.
-Another valuable tool for exploring the OCA time hierarchy is the possible linear speed-up [7] from n + r(n) to $n + \varepsilon \cdot r(n)$ for $\varepsilon > 0$.
+In [1] the existence of a non-real-time OCA-language which is acceptable in $(n + \log(n))$ -time has been proved yielding a lower upper bound for the strict inclusion.
+Another valuable tool for exploring the OCA time hierarchy is the possible linear speed-up [6] from n + r(n) to $n + \varepsilon \cdot r(n)$ for $\varepsilon > 0$.

-The main contribution of the present paper is to show that there exists an infinite time hierarchy of properly included language families.
+One contribution of the present paper is to show that there exists an infinite time hierarchy of properly included language families.
 These families are located in the range between real-time and linear-time.
 The surprising result covers the lower part of the time hierarchy in detail.
+Another contribution is the investigation of several closure properties of the language families in the hierarchy.

 The paper is organized as follows: In Section 2 we define the basic notions and the model in question.
-Since for almost all infinite hierarchies in complexity theory the constructibility of the bounding functions is indispensable, in Section 3 we present our notion of constructibility in OCAs and prove that it covers a wider range of functions than the usual approach.
-Section 4 is devoted to a generalization of the method in [10] to time complexities beyond real-time.
+Since for almost all infinite hierarchies in complexity theory the constructibility of the bounding functions is indispensable, in Section 3 we present a new notion of constructibility in OCAs and prove that it covers a wider range of functions than the usual approach.
+Section 4 is devoted to a generalization of the method in [9] to time complexities beyond real-time.
 This key tool is utilized to obtain a certain language not acceptable with a given time bound.
-Finally, in Section 5 the corresponding proper inclusion is extended to an infinite time hierarchy by translation arguments.
+In Section 5 the corresponding proper inclusion is extended to an infinite time hierarchy by translation arguments.
+Finally, in Section 6 some closure properties are investigated.